ayhem-b/Graduation_report/chaps/chpt2.typ

 /* ------------------------------------------------------------------------------ */

 #heading(level: 2, numbering: none)[Introduction]
-This chapter presents the design and architecture of the *CMMS-SCADA integration* project.
-It provides an overview of the system components, their interactions, and the underlying technologies used in the implementation.
+The main goal of this project's design is to create an organized and effective system that guarantees the smooth operation and integration of different parts.
+An overview of the system architecture, key elements, workflow, and technology is given in this chapter.
+In line with the project's goals, the design strategy seeks to achieve dependability, scalability, and usability.

 == introduction
 this is a paragraph